-There are many safety regulations related to the electrical work that is performed at construction sites.
+There are many safety regulations related to the electrical work that is performed at specific construction areas.
 The Occupational Safety and Health Administration (OSHA) has set these in the United States.
 OSHA’s electrical safety standards for the construction industry are laid out in 29 CFR 1926, Subpart K. Any violation of these safety standards may result in a claim of negligence by the employee against the injured worker’s employer, contractor, subcontractor and/or property owner.
 However, despite the federal safety regulations that are in place, electrocution has been found to be the second leading cause of fatalities at a construction site.
 The top four causes of death at a construction site are as follows: (1) falls; (2) electrocution; (3) worker struck by objects; and (4) worker caught in-between.
 If these top four causes of construction worker deaths were to be completely eliminated, there would be hundreds of lives saved per year.

-Whether you or someone you know has suffered a serious personal injury from electrocution on a construction site or was killed as a result of electrocution or an electrical accident, the personal injury attorneys at Parker Scheer are here to provide you with experienced representation.
-Contact us for a free confidential case review and receive a response within hours, or call us toll free at .
-If you need a personal injury lawyer outside of Massachusetts, contact us for a referral.
+If you or someone you know has suffered from a critical personal injury from an electrocution experience on a construction site or has lost their life as a result of electrocution or an electrical accident, our personal injury attorneys at Parker Scheer are ready to provide you with top-notch service and care.
+Contact us to obtain a case review that is completely confidential, and receive a response within just hours.
+If you live outside of the Massachusetts area, we can give you a referral for aIf you need a personal injury lawyer.